Momotarō: Meiji period

 The "Momotarō" tale was first incorporated into nationalized textbooks for elementary schools by the Meiji government in 1887.
 It was subsequently omitted from the 1st edition of the National Language Reader or Kokugo tokuhon|Kokugo tokuhon but reappeared from the 2nd edition onward to the 5th edition.
 It has been generally accepted that the 2nd edition reader of 1910 was de facto written by storybook author Iwaya Sazanami, who had joined the Ministry of Education as nonpermanent staff in 1906.

 Iwaya had already published a version of "Momotaro" (1894) for his Nihon mukashibanashi (Japanese Folktales), where Momotaro is cast as a military soldier or commander (shōgun) of Great Japan (Dainihon), dispatched on a punitive campaign to quell the ogres who live in the northeast.
 Older texts took the punishing of oni for granted and dispensed with explaining what crimes the oni committed to deserve condemnation.
 But in Iwaya's version, the ogres were explicitly stated as being evil beings, who devoured the "poor people" and taken "plunder" from the Emperor's land of Japan (Ozaki's translation), thus morally justifying Momotaro's expedition.
-It has been suggested these ogres represented the Qing dynasty of China since the publication occurred in the year of outbreak of the Sino-Japanese War.
+It has been suggested these ogres represented the Qing dynasty of China since the publication occurred in 1895, which saw the outbreak of the Sino-Japanese War.